Dietary fiber

-Dietary fiber (in Commonwealth English fibre) or roughage is the portion of plant-derived food that cannot be completely broken down by human digestive enzymes.
-Dietary fibers are diverse in chemical composition, and can be grouped generally by their solubility, viscosity, and fermentability, which affect how fibers are processed in the body.
-Dietary fiber has two main components: soluble fiber and insoluble fiber, which are components of plant-based foods, such as legumes, whole grains and cereals, vegetables, fruits, and nuts or seeds.
+Dietary fiber, fibre, or roughage is the portion of plant-derived food that cannot be completely broken down by human digestive enzymes.
+Dietary fibers are diverse in chemical composition and can be grouped generally by their solubility, viscosity and fermentability which affect how fibers are processed in the body.
+Dietary fiber has two main subtypes: soluble fiber and insoluble fiber which are components of plant-based foods such as legumes, whole grains, cereals, vegetables, fruits, and nuts or seeds.
 A diet high in regular fiber consumption is generally associated with supporting health and lowering the risk of several diseases.
-Dietary fiber consists of non-starch polysaccharides and other plant components such as cellulose, resistant starch, resistant dextrins, inulin, lignins, chitins (in fungi), pectins, beta-glucans, and oligosaccharides.
+Dietary fiber consists of non-starch polysaccharides and other plant components such as cellulose, resistant starch, resistant dextrins, inulins, lignins, chitins, pectins, beta-glucans, and oligosaccharides.

 Food sources of dietary fiber have traditionally been divided according to whether they provide soluble or insoluble fiber.
-Plant foods contain both types of fiber in varying amounts, according to the fiber characteristics of viscosity and fermentability.
-Advantages of consuming fiber depend upon which type of fiber is consumed and which benefits may result in the gastrointestinal system.
-Bulking fibers – such as cellulose and hemicellulose (including psyllium) – absorb and hold water, promoting regularity.
+Plant foods contain both types of fiber in varying amounts according to the fiber characteristics of viscosity and fermentability.
+Advantages of consuming fiber depend upon which type is consumed.
+Bulking fibers – such as cellulose and hemicellulose (including psyllium) – absorb and hold water, promoting bowel movement regularity.
 Viscous fibers – such as beta-glucan and psyllium – thicken the fecal mass.
-Fermentable fibers – such as resistant starch, xanthan gum, and inulin – feed the bacteria and microbiota of the large intestine, and are metabolized to yield short-chain fatty acids, which have diverse roles in gastrointestinal health.
+Fermentable fibers – such as resistant starch, xanthan gum, and inulin – feed the bacteria and microbiota of the large intestine and are metabolized to yield short-chain fatty acids, which have diverse roles in gastrointestinal health.